Four takeaways from Gophers men's basketball loss at Virginia Tech

 Playing through Payne

-At 6-foot-9 and 255 pounds, freshman Pharrel Payne rarely meets his match physically in the paint, but the Gophers haven't started him and are still figuring out when to play through him.
+At 6-9 and 255 pounds, freshman Pharrel Payne rarely meets his match physically in the paint, but the Gophers haven't started him and are still figuring out when to play through him.

 It makes sense that Battle and Garcia are the main options with their versatility, but both players are more perimeter oriented and haven't seen many jump shots falling lately.